An independent, college preparatory school serving students in Pre-Kindergarten through Grade 12 within a Christian environment

 The school is governed by a fourteen-member Board of Trustees.
 Members serve three-year terms.

 Westfield is accredited by the Southern Association of Colleges and Schools and the Southern Association of Independent Schools.
-The Westfield School holds membership in the Georgia Independent Schools Association (GISA), the Southern Association of Independent Schools (SAIS), and the College Entrance Examination Board (CEEB), Educational Records Bureau (ERB), and is dually accredited by the Southern Association of Independent Schools (SAIS) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
+The Westfield School holds membership in the Georgia Independent Schools Association (GISA), the Southern Association of Independent Schools (SAIS), and the College Entrance Examination Board (CEEB), Educational Records Bureau (ERB), and is fully accredited by AdvancedED - the Southern Association of Independent Schools (SAIS) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
 The school is governed by a fourteen-member Board of Trustees, consisting of members elected for three-year terms.